computingdept/y9Options/README.md

 # y9Options
-Year 9 options as et of 10 Lessons
+Year 9 options as set of 10 Lessons and index